-The average large company gets nearly a third of its growth from M&A. In turn, evidence suggests that M&A success and failure (measured in shareholder value creation or destruction) can be largely attributed to the quality of a company's M&A process.
+The average large company achieves nearly a third of its growth from M&A. In turn, evidence suggests that M&A success and failure (measured in shareholder value creation or destruction) can be largely attributed to the quality of a company's M&A process.
 Nonetheless, in our experience, companies that employ M&A in their growth strategies rarely provide their shareholders with information that would enable them to judge the quality of their M&A processes ahead of time, or the opportunity to provide feedback on those processes.
-More detail on strategic and implementation issues shareholders should consider is provided by the LAPFF Trustee Guide 'The Case for Engaging on M&A: Raising Standards of Corporate Governance by Asking the Right Questions'.

-3 Expectations for Executive Pay
+2.2 Expectations for Executive Pay

-3.1 Fixed versus Variable Pay
+2.2.1 Fixed versus Variable Pay